 - 1 ½ tsp vanilla paste (or vanilla extract)

 Rub together your plain flour and butter until they resemble bread crumbs.
 Add in the sugar and mix, then mix in the egg yolks.
 Make sure you mix thoroughly so that you don’t have mottled pastry.
 Add in the water, one tablespoon at a time – it may take slightly more or less than three tablespoons to achieve a cohesive dough.

-Preheat your oven to 200°C and grab your dough from the freezer.
+Preheat your oven to 200°C and grab your dough from the fridge.
 Grease a 12 hole cupcake tin.
 Roll out your chilled dough to 4-5mm thickness and use a scone cutter to cute circles big enough to fit in the cupcake tin and create a small edge.